mattmuroya/poet-instant-messenger/README.md

 - Function components with `useEffect()` for performing lifecycle methods and `useState()` for managing local state.
 - React Context API for global state managementment of the current user, chat, and WebSocket connection.
 - Custom hook for validating the current session/auth token and fetching user details from the server.
-- Retro-classic '90s styling based on the excellent [98.css by jdan](https://github.com/jdan/98.css), with minor modifications to fonts and sizing in the interest of overall usability.
+- Retro-classic '90s styling based on the excellent [98.css by jdan](https://github.com/jdan/98.css), with a handful of custom elements and minor modifications to fonts and sizing in the interest of overall usability.

 ### Optimizations